danuseptian/count_app_with_getx/README.md

 # count_app_with_getx

 This is a counter app wrap with GetX State Management.
-More simple code and faster performance.
+Simpler code and faster performance.

 I add a little bit feature:
 - decrement counter